 You will acquire a critical understanding of current debates and issues relating to science education, particularly Chemistry, and the tutors will guide and support you in developing your subject knowledge.
 You are expected to engage with reading and research in science education and to regularly reflect upon your own progress.

-The course covers health and safety, management of teaching and learning in laboratories and outdoors, the use of ICT, facilitating small group discussion, meeting pupils’ special needs, and assessment.
+The programme covers health and safety, management of teaching and learning in laboratories and outdoors, the use of ICT, facilitating small group discussion, meeting pupils’ special needs, and assessment.
 The facilities at the IoE include a suite of laboratories and a micro-computing laboratory.
-You will also have the opportunity to teach outside the classroom in a variety of London venues such as the Science Museum.

-UCL Institute of Education (IOE) is a global leader in teacher education.
+UCL IOE is a global leader in teacher education.
 Their programmes are recognised by Ofsted as “outstanding” in every criterion across Primary and Secondary Education.
-All UCL School Direct students have full access to UCL student support services and facilities.
+All school direct trainees have full access to UCL student support services/facilities.

-This programme follows the exact same structure as the PGCE route and awards the PGCE and QTS.
-The only difference is that students apply directly via UCAS to the school or alliance.
+The school direct programme follows the exact same structure as the PGCE route and awards the PGCE and QTS.
+The only difference is students apply directly to the NRTA via the DfE ‘Apply’ service.
 Candidates will still attend the same university lectures.